 Before I turned to Jesus and surrendered, I was a broken sinner, tired of suffering abuse, tired of the pain, tired of loneliness, tired of life in general.
 Now I am being restored, full of life, replenished with energy, and I have a major drive to live the life God planned for me.

 I often experience the burning, bubbling feeling of living water inside my heart, wanting to burst out like a fountain spreading life everywhere I go.
-When before, all I could think about is finding a good way to die.
+While before, all I could think about was finding a good way to die.

 And now there is nothing in the world I like doing more than eating from the Word of God and sharing the nourishment with other people.
 It is all I live and breathe for, and God-willing I won’t be done until I stop living and breathing.

 I did absolutely nothing to deserve this wonderful life.
 And if God did it for me, He may very well do it for you.